reiddraper/data-traceability/data-traceability.markdown

 data as immutable.
 Our list sorting example becomes something closer to `myNewSortedList = sort(myList)`.
 This retains the unsorted list `myList`.
 One of the advantages of this is that many functions become simply the result of processing the values passed in.
-This means given a stack trace, we can often reproduce bugs immediately.
+This means that given a stack trace, we can often reproduce bugs immediately.
 With mutable data, there is no guarantee that the value of a particular variable remains the same throughout the execution of the function.
 Because of this,